Avanade/DevOpsHOL/azure-devops-project/README.md

 1. Build your solution and run the unit tests.
 Make sure that the tests pass

+1. Open the folder "ArmTemplates" in your source, and edit the file "linux-webapp-template.json":
+    - Change the dotnetcore version to 2.1:
+    ```json
+    "linuxFxVersion": {
+        "type": "string",
+        "defaultValue": "dotnetcore|2.1"
+    },
+    ```

 1. Push your code to trigger a build/release

 1. When the Release is finished, visit your web app url to verify it is still working